jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

     rho.append(copy.copy(rho_val))
 ```

 ​	This is a highly non-optimized code and would run terribly slowly if tried.
-That said, it showcases how would a very naive implementation of the same idea could be tried in python.
+That said, it showcases how would a very naive implementation of the same idea be attempted in python.

-## Choosing good algorithms: Cell Linked List
+## Understanding Different cultures: Algorithm Design vs Software Architecture

-​	One great thing emphasized in the [Algorithms and Data Structures](https://www.geeksforgeeks.org/data-structures/) literature is the focus on how to achieve a goal in more than one way and the attention to algorithm complexity, the main message being: **Don't do work that doesn't need to be done**.
+One great thing emphasized in the [Algorithms and Data Structures](https://www.geeksforgeeks.org/data-structures/) literature is the focus on how to achieve a goal in more than one way and the attention to algorithm complexity, the main message being: **Don't do work that doesn't need to be done**.
 As an example, **don't** use bubble sort when quick/heap/merge sort is available, mostly because bubble sort requires $\mathcal{O}(N^2)$ comparisons for an array of size $N$, while the others only require $\mathcal{O}(N\log(N))$ which happen to be the lowest possible asymptotic complexity for the problem of sorting.

 ​	Though it is usually self-evident that choosing good algorithms is a **good practice**, when implementing good algorithms involves revamping or re-structuring your entire code-base to incorporate the added logic, it usually is easier than not to left aside them in favor of having a working prototype **going as soon as possible**, an approach that can be easily found in the [agile mindset](https://en.wikipedia.org/wiki/Agile_software_development) of software development.
 When dealing with numerically intensive code, which is usually meant to be of high performance, this is a mistake because it under-emphasizes important early planning in the project where it would be optimal to find the best algorithm to structure your code around, in favor of a very high number of incremental steps that might lead to easier choices in the beginning that will later make overly cumbersome to switch to the optimal solution.

-​	This is not usually a problem in most of software development because most of the software being written **is not performance sensitive**, therefore the developers' efforts as measured in terms of development time, ease of maintenance and reliability are much more important than whether the code runs a bit faster or slower, which justifies many of the premises related to Agile and related mindsets.
+This is not usually a problem in most of software development because most of the software being written **is not performance sensitive**, therefore the developers' efforts as measured in terms of development time, ease of maintenance and reliability are much more important than whether the code runs a bit faster or slower, which justifies many of the premises related to Agile and related mindsets.
 A common, very cited, related quote is the following one by Knuth, in which it explains his reasoning why **premature** optimization is the root of all evil:

 "The conventional wisdom shared by many of today’s software engineers calls for ignoring efficiency in the small; **but I believe this is simply an overreaction to the abuses they see being practiced by pennywise- and-pound-foolish programmers, who can’t debug or maintain their “optimized” programs**.
 In established engineering disciplines a 12% improvement, easily obtained, is never considered marginal; and I believe the same viewpoint should prevail in software engineering.
 Of  course I wouldn’t bother making such optimizations on a one-shot job, but when it’s a question of preparing quality programs, I don’t want to  restrict myself to tools that deny me such efficiencies.